lexuanquynh/telegram-random-quotes/README.md

 <img src="sample.png" width="800">

-Thanks for the random quote on the [zenquotes](https://zenquotes.io/api/random) API.
+Thanks for the random quote which generate by the [zenquotes](https://zenquotes.io/api/random) API.

 ## Get telegram-bot
 ```bash